StadGent/fractal_styleguide_gent-base-archive/README.md

 The build directory contains all SASS source files and all asset files needed to be able to style a web application in the corporate identity for the city of Ghent..

 ## Implementing this style guide in your own project
 This style guide aims to be technology independent.
-This means you should be able to use it inside your project with wathever technology you want.
+This means you should be able to use it inside your project with any technology you want.
 It utilizes SASS to style its components, so you will have to use that in your project.

 ### Setup